 Legal protection of ancient woods and trees

-Now, in the final stages of the bill’s passage, we have another, huge opportunity to turn things around for our ancient woods and trees, and all the life that relies on them.
+In the final stages of the bill’s passage, we had a huge opportunity to turn things around for our ancient woods and trees, and all the life that relies on them.

-The House of Lords has voted in favour of an amendment that would give ancient woods and veteran trees legal protection.
-It would be transformational for our work protecting these irreplaceable habitats.
+The House of Lords voted in favour of an amendment that would've given ancient woods and veteran trees legal protection.
+It would have been transformational for our work protecting these irreplaceable habitats.

 But the amendment was removed by Government on 20 October 2021, despite MPs receiving more than 5,000 emails from Woodland Trust supporters calling for its inclusion.

 However, the Government did accept the need to act on the issue and committed to a number of positive measures to start addressing the issue.
 These include requiring local planning authorities to consult the Secretary of State before approving a planning application that affects ancient woodland.

 Thank you to everyone who contacted their MP and made sure that the barrage of threats facing ancient woods and trees couldn’t be ignored.